alirezapla/ASP_Library/readme.md

     GET /api/authors/{id} - Get an author by ID.

+    GET /api/authors/{id}/books - Get an author by ID with books.

     POST /api/authors - Add a new author.

     PUT /api/authors/{id} - Update an author.